the-benefits-of-overpaying-your-mortgage

 A person signing on to a new home loan might expect to be paying it off for the next 30 years - that’s a long time for interest to accumulate.
 A big way to mitigate that interest bill is paying extra - if your mortgage allows for it.

-Whether you overpay by $20 a week or you sink your annual bonus into the facility as lump sum repayment, paying back more than you’re required is the best way to reduce the length of your mortgage and, therefore, the amount of interest you’ll pay over its life.
+Whether you overpay by $20 a week or you sink your annual bonus into the facility as a lump sum repayment, paying back more than you’re required is the best way to reduce the length of your mortgage and, therefore, the amount of interest you’ll pay over its life.

 Should you overpay your mortgage?